2023-2024 Flu Vaccine is in. You can make a nurse appointment visit by calling 906-227-2355 (Health Center, Lot 15 off

-Common symptoms of seasonal influenza are high fever, chills, cough, sore throat, headache, body ache, fatigue, runny nose, and occasional intestinal complaints. .
-Most people who become ill will suffer mild to moderate symptoms for several days and recover fully in about a week.
-Most that become ill will not need to see a physician.
-However, if you become ill, contact the Health Center at 906-227-2355, to make an appointment.
+Common symptoms of seasonal influenza are high fever, chills, cough, sore throat, headache, body ache, fatigue, runny nose, and occasional intestinal complaints.
+People who become ill will suffer mild to moderate symptoms for several days and recover fully in about a week.
+Most of those that become ill, will not need to see a physician.
+However, if necessary, contact the Health Center at 906-227-2355, to make an appointment.
 CDC "What to do when I am sick"

 To help keep the NMU community as healthy as possible this winter, please do the following:

 - Wash your hands often.
 Use hot water and soap or a hand sanitizer.
-While washing them, rub your hands vigorously for a minute or two.
+While washing them, rub your hands vigorously for at least 20 seconds.